AstroStudios13/Untitled-Pong-GameV.12/SECURITY.md

 [#]✅ Means Newest and  Curent version, while 🟩 Means Its still Playable, but not the newest

-[#]💭 Menas the Version/Update is Gettings Worked on
+[#]💭 Means the Version/Update is Gettings Worked on

 [#]⛔Means Unplayable, Or the file has been corrupted